kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <br />
 <br />
 Add Active Directory Admin User to Domain Admin Group:  <br/>
-With the user created, the user now needs to be added to the 'Domain Admins' security group to grant Domain administrator privileges. <br/>
+With the user created, the user now needs to be added to the 'Domain Admins' security group to grant Domain Admin privileges. <br/>
 6. Right-click the user on the right side in the Organizational Unit folder, then select 'Properties' as depicted in the image below. <br/>
 <img src="https://i.imgur.com/Hhe9AAE.png" height="80%" width="80%" alt="Add AD Admin User To Domain Admin Group"/>
 <br/>